FlyingOE/csv2xlsx/README.md

     	use first row as titles (will force string type) (default true)

         Column ranges are a comma-separated list of numbers (e.g. 1,4,8,16), intervals (e.g. 0-4,18-32) or a combination.
-        Each comma group can take a type specifiers for the column, one of "text", "number", "date" or "standard", separated from numbers with a colon (e.g. 0:text,3-16:number,17:date)
+        Each comma group can take a type specifiers for the column, one of "text", "number", "integer", "currency", date" or "standard", separated from numbers with a colon (e.g. 0:text,3-16:number,17:date)
 ```